ziranw/MOVESTAR-Fuel-and-Emission-Model/MOVESTAR_MATLAB_v1.1/README.md

 In the current MATLAB version of MOVESTAR model, there are only two different vehicle types that the user needs to choose from.
-If the user specify "1" in the main function "MOVESTAR.m", then the tested vehicle is assumed as a light-duty vehicle; Otherwise, if "2" is entered, then the tested vehicle is assumed as a light-duty truck.
+If the user specifies "1" in the main function "MOVESTAR.m", then the tested vehicle is assumed as a light-duty vehicle; Otherwise, if "2" is entered, then the tested vehicle is assumed as a light-duty truck.